 Our TraditionsSalisbury is a dynamic, modern boarding school in the Northwest Corner of Connecticut.
 We take pride in the history that makes us so unique, and celebrate it with a number of traditions that have been passed down over the years.

 We embrace the founding rector’s belief that a boy’s secondary school has the responsibility for addressing every aspect of development.
-Listed below are some of Salisbury’s traditions that continue to be such an important parts of your overall school experience:
+Listed below are some of Salisbury’s traditions that continue to be such an important part of your overall school experience:

 Like many Northwest Corner boarding schools, we welcome students and faculty of all faiths but maintain our historic ties to the Episcopal Church.
 The entire school community gathers every Tuesday and Friday morning in the Chapel for reflection or to hear a message.
 These services embrace all faiths.

 The Sarum Hymn, often sung during Chapel and throughout the year at events, is our official School Song.
 The Sarum Hymn was written by E.W.
 Parmelee, master at Salisbury from 1909 through 1927, and is to be sung to Haydn's St. Anthony Chorale.
 To listen to the Salisbury Gospel Choir sing the Sarum Hymn, click here.
 (Stanzas one and four.)

 Meals are an important part of life in any boarding school.
 Twice a week, you will eat family style with your advisor and fellow students.
 This promotes a deeper sense of community and allows you the chance to get to know boys from older or younger classes than your own.

 Weather permitting, we gather twice a week in the Quadrangle for updates from faculty members and students on what lies ahead in a given week.
 The school president oversees these meetings, giving the first words of welcome as well as the dismissal.